cule/running-route-tileserver/README.md

 [WalkJogRun iOS App](https://itunes.apple.com/app/walkjogrun-gps-running-routes/id312197907)

-###Tileserver
+###Tile Server

-The approach we took to creating the tileserver was to spin up a new small Ubuntu LTS virtual machine using Windows Azure – we chose Azure because of their great BizSpark program for startups.
-After some deliberation and googling, we decided our best technology stack for this project was the PostGIS extension of PostgreSQL, node.js, and Mapnik.
+The approach we took to creating the tile server was to spin up a new small Ubuntu LTS virtual machine using Windows Azure – we chose Azure because of their great [BizSpark](http://www.microsoft.com/bizspark/) program for startups.
+After some deliberation, we decided our best technology stack for this project was the [PostGIS extension](http://postgis.net/) of PostgreSQL, node.js, and Mapnik.
 [node.js](https://github.com/joyent/node/wiki/Installing-Node.js-via-package-manager#ubuntu-mint)
 and [PostgreSQL](http://trac.osgeo.org/postgis/wiki/UsersWikiPostGIS21UbuntuPGSQL93Apt)
 were easy to get up and running correctly; Mapnik on the other hand was a bit trickier, so we’ll outline the steps.